Leyendas (franchise): The Legend of the Black Charro (2018)

 The Legend of the Black Charro, the fifth entry, was released on 19 January 2018, as opposed to previous films which were normally released in October.
 It picks up from Chupacabras where Leo San Juan and his brother Nando head home to Puebla.
 Along the way, Leo encounters the 'Black Charro' who mistakes him and causes a girl to be cast into the underworld.
 He enlists the help of his friends to correct his mistakes and take on the 'Black Charro' once and for all.
 Black Charro marks the return of some of the past films' characters, such as Don Andrés and Xochitl, while also featuring cameos of other returning characters and references from the entire franchise.
 Along with the returning voice cast of the Mummies and Chupacabra, Mexican actor Erick Elías voices the 'Black Charro'.
 It proved to be another commercial success, earning a total of $100.8 million pesos; the highest-grossing Legend Quest film to date.

 Legend Quest: The Origin (2022)

 A spin-off prequel film, titled Legend Quest: The Origin, focuses on the Calavera duo, Finado and Moribunda, who must look after a human baby when he crosses the Espejo Eternal ("eternal mirror") through a portal that separates the Realm of the Living and the Dead.
 The film, first teased on Twitter, was originally scheduled for a 2020 theatrical release, but was delayed due to the COVID-19 pandemic.

+La leyenda de los Chaneques (2023)

+Set five years after the events of Charro Negro, Chaneques follows Leo San Juan and Nando going to Veracruz, where an ancient curse has struck.
+When separated, Leo must endure a dangerous journey without his ghost friends, and take on the Chaneques.